It4innovations/shiny-bpg/README.md

 ## Building blocks

 Some of the possible functionalities of the Shiny will be discussed in this section.
-You will learn about some approaches how to create a login screen, which plot libraries exist, how to use interactive data tables, how to transfer a data, connect your application to a database, and learn about the difference between R6 and S3 model.
+Here you will learn how to create a login screen, which plot libraries exist, how to use interactive data tables, how to transfer data, connect your application to a database, and learn about the difference between R6 and S3 model.

 ### Login screen

-You don't have to be worry about whether the Shiny is able to provide a login screen, because it can!
+You do not need to worry about whether the Shiny is able to provide a login screen, because it can!
 To learn how to create a login page, you can visit <https://towardsdatascience.com/r-shiny-authentication-incl-demo-app-a599b86c54f7>.

 The author of the given hands-on tutorial considers 3 approaches to build the login page: